The Grand Escape Plan

-Jump into your bed or where you are usually at in your home, like any other day.
+Jump into your bed or where you are usually in your home, like any other day.
 Sound the alarm.
 Find your way out using your normal exits.
 In the event of an emergency, remember that you don't have the luxury of time.
-Every second counts, do not stop to take inconsequential things such as your wardrobe, expensive electronics and vanity items.
+Every second count, do not stop to take inconsequential things such as your wardrobe, expensive electronics, and vanity items.
 You can take your mobile phones with you, but only if it's accessible.

 Take note: always feel the doors for heat before opening them and remember who else needs assistance in escaping.

 STEP 3-2: Blind race.